For GPs

 Typically, these are people over 16 with a BMI of 35-40 or above, including those with existing co-morbidities or at risk of developing serious weight-related health conditions.

-Dr Baxter and his team of bariatric GPs, dietitians, psychologists and a Bariatric Nurse Educator operate under one roof at Sippy Downs, making it easy for your patients to access all the services they need in one convenient location.
+Dr Baxter and his team of bariatric GPs, dietitians, psychologists and a Bariatric Navigator operate under one roof at Sippy Downs, making it easy for your patients to access all the services they need in one convenient location.
 Telehealth appointments are also available for people living outside of the area.

 Dr Baxter performs surgery at Buderim and Sunshine Coast University Private Hospital, including Gastric Banding, Gastric Sleeve, Mini-Bypass and bariatric revisional surgery.